rpmeyer3/Filmhub/Non-Critical Documents/ProblemStatement.md

 Customers must be able to view their order history.

 Users should be able to return their tickets.
-Customers will receive a refund if they canceled the ticket(s) up to 60 minutes before the show time. ** Low prioriority
+Customers will receive a refund if they canceled the ticket(s) up to 60 minutes before the show time.
+Low priority

-The system must enable managers and administrators to pull predefined reports; namely sales reports and show reports. ………….. applying filters. *** dropped
+The system must enable managers and administrators to pull predefined reports; namely sales reports and show reports. ………….. applying filters. dropped

 The system must provide multi-user access, assuring correct concurrent behavior.